 We have an excellent cougar hunting area.
 Our area borders next to the Pasayten Wilderness and manning park, both have no hunting.
 This means that we have a steady supply of large older toms feeding into our guide territory.
 The average weight of a mature tom is a 150 pounds and the odd cat weighing as much as 200 pounds.
 We harvest from six to eight cats each season and usually one or two will make the Boone & Crockett record book.

 The accommodations are at my lodge; we start from there each day and return home each night.
 The morning begins by loading the dogs and the snowmobiles on the truck.
 We then travel to one of the many logging roads where we start snowmobiling looking for cougar tracks.
 The normal tradition is for the hunter to wait with the truck while we run roads looking for tracks.
-We usually let the hunters go on the snowmobiles for a couple hours each day, just to break the monotony.
-A deal can be arranged if you are capable of running a snowmobile and wish to travel along with us all day.
 When a track is found and is considered to be a mature tom we will start the dogs on the track.
 Treeing the cat can take all day or maybe just a few minutes depending on how far the cat has travelled.
 Once the cat is treed one of us guides will hike to the tree and see what kind it is.
 If we are satisfied with the maturity and the sex of the cougar the rest of us will then hike in for the kill.

 Guide and Outfitter: Darrell Schneider